amitojsingh366/minecraft-server-utilities/README.md

 # Minecarft Server Utilities
 This plugin is a modified version of one of my other projects called [Minecraft Discord Chat](https://github.com/amitojsingh366/minecraft-discord-chat)
+I made this for my personal Minecraft Server and it is not intended for public use

 ## How it works
 ### Sending messages to discord